 In 2011, MotorLand became the fifth Spanish track to host the WorldSBK™ Championship and the first visit of the series to the circuit saw Spaniard Carlos Checa finish on the podium in third place in Race 2.
 That year Checa rode his Ducati to title glory becoming the first Spaniard to win the WorldSBK™ title.

-WorldSBK™ visits MotorLand Aragon at the end of March or early April and the weather is usually pleasant if somewhat cool.
-Expect average daily highs of around 20°C (°F) and lows of 10°C (°F) at this time of year, whilst there is a chance of some rain so bring your waterproof jacket just in case.
+WorldSBK visits MotorLand Aragon at the end of September and the weather is usually pleasant.
+Expect average daily highs of around 27°C (80.6°F) and lows of 15°C (59°F). at this time of year, whilst there is a chance of some rain so bring your waterproof jacket just in case.
+September is a dry month with an average of 26mm (1.0in) rain.
+It rains an average of 4 days of the month.
+If you enjoy blue skies and sunshine, then this is a great time to go to Alcañiz with 245 hours of sun.

 The small town of Alcañiz is just a few minutes drive from the MotorLand circuit and is steeped in racing history having hosted some epic races on the Guadalope Urban Racetrack over four decades from the mid 1960s.